NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 Clicking on various numbers will link to the corresponding search page (data or annotations) with filters already applied.

-For example, if the cases link in the ‘Clinical’ row in the ‘Available Data’ Table is chosen, the user will see a case view with the appropriate filters already applied.
+For example, if the cases link in the "Clinical" row in the "Available Data" Table is chosen, the user will see a case view with the appropriate filters already applied.

 On the top right section of the screen, two download options are available: